 As staffing professionals, we hear time and time again variations of this theme: “I want to change my career.”
 Usually this statement is accompanied by demands for high pay since higher pay is one of the main reasons people want to change careers.
 “I want to be appreciated” “I want to work better hours” or “Company A looks like a great place to work” are all statements and demands we’ve heard over and over.
-While it’s fine to want to change careers, it’s important to be 100% realistic about your options, especially in a smaller community like the Champlain Valley.

 The number one question you SHOULD be asking yourself when looking to change careers is “How can I add value to a new employer?”
 If the answer isn’t clear, you’ll need to spend some time researching and assessing your skills before you make the leap to the job search.
 Here are some tips to get you going down the right path.

 1. Know Your Value and Use Examples to Show It

 If you’re going to convince a new employer you’re the best candidate for a job, you have to believe it yourself first.
 When you value yourself, you start to describe your work history and experience in another language.
 Start by writing out everything you do, in detail.
 Include all of your tasks and your accomplishments.
 This will help you to see your experience in a fluid way that can apply to many settings.
 You weren’t a “customer service representative” you were someone who “assisted customers with orders, promoted new products and services, and addressed customer complaints professionally.”
 Learn to spin your past positions in this way, and you’ll find it much easier to explain how your work history lends itself to the transition you’re seeking.